365id-AB/idverification-android/CUSTOMTHEME.md

 - The prepare animations are shown before the step is to be performed.
 - The instruction animations are shown during the step.
 - The loading animations are shown after the step is performed.
+- `prepareNfc` animation will override `prepareId1Nfc`, `prepareId3Nfc` and `prepareDocumentNfc`
+- `instructionNfc` animation will override `instructionId1Nfc`, `instructionId3Nfc` and `instructionDocumentNfc`

 <br/>